-- Review of the cash flow forecast and impairment assessments prepared by management in relation to the Corihuarmi Mine and Ollachea Project, with a focus on the key assumptions and sensitivity to change. - Evaluation whether the model used to calculate value in use complies with the requirements of IAS 36 'Impairment of Assets'. - Assessed the accuracy of management budgets and forecasts used in the prior year value in use calculations to actual results achieved in the current year. - Validating the key assumptions and inputs applied and agreeing, where applicable, to independently prepared reports. - Subjecting the key assumptions to sensitivity analysis. - Substantive testing of capitalised expenditure during 2018.
+- A review of the cash flow forecast and impairment assessments prepared by management in relation to the Corihuarmi Mine and Ollachea Project, with a focus on the key assumptions and sensitivity to change. - An evaluation of whether the model used to calculate value in use complies with the requirements of IAS 36 'Impairment of Assets'. - An assessment of the accuracy of management budgets and forecasts used in the prior year value in use calculations to actual results achieved in the current year. - Validating the key assumptions and inputs applied and agreeing, where applicable, to independently prepared reports. - Subjecting the key assumptions to sensitivity analysis. - Substantive testing of capitalised expenditure during 2019.

-As disclosed in note 1 to the financial statements, the group is currently undergoing an arbitration process with COFIDE, following the revocation of the mandate to structure the senior debt for the development of the Ollachea Gold Project, and is seeking new sources of financing to be able to repay the Bridge Loan and obtain the necessary investment to develop the Ollachea Gold Project.
+As disclosed in note 1 to the financial statements, the group is currently trying to reach an agreement with COFIDE under a Memorandum of Understanding, following the revocation of the mandate to structure the senior debt for the development of the Ollachea Gold Project, the award of damages to the group under the Final Arbitration hearing, and is seeking new sources of financing to be able to repay the Bridge Loan and obtain the necessary investment to develop the Ollachea Gold Project.